human-pangenomics/HPRC_metadata/utils/AnVIL_transfer/readme.txt

 Other notes:
 * skipped_files.tsv logs files that were intentionally skipped for the time being (but it's incomplete so don't take it as gospel)
+* The anvil bucket is temporary before being moved to the final anvil data store

 Todo:
 * the composite HIFI uploads should be redone --> done, but need to be added to manifests master file